 Decoration and filling

 Remove the green leafy tops from the strawberries, removing as little of the strawberry as possible then wash them.
 Find 14-16 strawberries of roughly equal width and height, cut in half lengthways, put to one side to use as decoration around the side of the cake.
 Save approximately 10 strawberries to slice for decoration on the top of the cake.
-Dice the remaining strawberries into equal sized pieces, eighths is usually fine and set aside to be used in the filling.
+Dice the remaining strawberries into equal sized pieces, dicing them into eighths is usually fine, set aside to be used in the filling.

 Line a 9” springform tin with acetate, and place on a cake board or serving platter or use a straight-sided bottomless cake ring.
-I use an adjustable cake ring that resizes from 6″-12″.
+I use an adjustable cake ring that resizes from 6″-12″ because I struggle to find acetate in Perth at a reasonable price.
 Place the top half of the cake in the ring, cut side up this will be the base of the completed cake.
-Brush with the strawberry syrup.
+Brush very generously with the strawberry syrup.
+The syrup adds flavour, but also brings some moistness back to the sponge, so don’t be stingy with it.

 Arrange the halved strawberries cut side out and pointy end up around the edge of the cake ring.
 Spread just over 1/3 of the mousseline over the cake and inside the ring of strawberries.
-Top this layer of mousseline with the chopped strawberries then cover with most of the remaining mousseline (keep about 3 heaped tablespoons aside).
+Top this layer of mousseline with the chopped strawberries then cover with most of the remaining mousseline (keep about 3 heaped tablespoons of mousseline aside).
 Ensure even coverage with the mousseline and that there are no air pockets between the chopped strawberries or the decorative sides.
+It’s a good idea to gently run a spoon through to mix the mousseline strawberry layer as it’s being assembled to an ensure even distribution of strawberries and mousseline.

-Paint the cut side of the bottom of the cake with strawberry syrup and place cut side down on top of the mousseline and strawberries.
+Paint the cut side of the remaining half cake (the bottom will now become the top) with strawberry syrup.
+Place the cut side down on top of the mousseline and strawberries.
 Spread the remaining mousseline on top in a thin, even layer.

-Dust the top genrously with icing sugar then slice and arrange the remaining strawberries on the top.
+Dust the top generously with icing sugar then slice and arrange the remaining strawberries on the top.

-Avoid getting much if any sugar on the strawberries or they will macerate and bleed juice all over the cake.
+Avoid getting any sugar on the strawberries or they will macerate and bleed juice all over the cake.